LW2904/blog/content/posts/building-a-brainfuck-interpreter.md

 >
 >From the [Wikipedia Article](https://en.wikipedia.org/wiki/Brainfuck) on brainfuck

-Created only for amusement and as a challenge to its creator (namely to implement the smallest possible compiler), both creating compilers and interpreters for it and writing actual programs in it are an interesting and enjoyable exercise even now.
+Created only for amusement and as a challenge to its creator (namely to implement the smallest possible compiler), both creating compilers and interpreters for, and writing actual programs in it, are an interesting and enjoyable exercise even now.

 The former will be the focus here, for I’ve been toying around with implementing both an interpreter (written in C) and a brainfuck to C compiler (also in C).
 For someone who is just starting out on the journey of learning C these were formidable challenges, and I hope to be able to share some of the insights gained from them.